abeborker/abeborker.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-**Hello!**  Things on this website fall into three categories
+**Hello!**  This website is **under construction** Things on this website fall into three categories
-<p> <b>Teaching</b> - Training the next generation of scientists and conservation leaders, and researching inquiry based pedagogy
+<p> <b>Teaching</b> - Training the next generation of scientists and conservation leaders, and researching inquiry-based pedagogy
-<p> <b>Research</b> - I enjoy answering useful questions that can help us protecting biodiversity.
-I'm really keen on soundscapes and biodiviersity monitoring improvements to drive more positive conservation outcomes.
+<p> <b>Research</b> - I enjoy answering useful questions that can help us both broaden the conservation efforts, and increase its effectiveness.
+I'm really keen on measuring outcomes to drive potent actions, either in students or biodiversity!
+I quite enjoy birds, and much of my ecological research has revolved around bioacoustics and wildlife monitoring.
-<p> <b>Multimedia</b> - I like to take pictures, and tell stories with multimedia.
+<p> <b>Multimedia</b> - I like to take pictures and tell stories with multimedia.
 One day I'll organize it on to this website!
 In the meantime here's a <a href="https://photos.app.goo.gl/d1hXL6PAeRPsiBH37">gallery of some of my wildlife photography </a>, and pictures of Antarctic <a href="https://photos.app.goo.gl/XoL5auKH9mZe6Yem7">birds</a>, <a href="https://photos.app.goo.gl/xNG7zHKgsgyMQF628">mammals</a> and <a href="https://photos.app.goo.gl/KMKsVxezwwG52vJ49">landscapes</a>.
 Oh and <a href="https://photos.app.goo.gl/B6KVCwHTnC3wTpx89">plankton</a>, because they are amazing.